TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 #### Solution

-This example shows how an automated system using the latter approach could be implemented with the help of JxBrowser.
+This example shows how an automated system using the latter method could be implemented with the help of JxBrowser.
 The showcased app is a web server that prints a real dataset visualized as an HTML/CSS table to PDF upon request.
 It uses JxBrowser's API to render the web content and programmatically export it to a PDF file.
 The resulting PDFs